CMMC for Higher Education

 Familiarize yourself with the CMMC framework and begin comparing the current state of your cybersecurity program with the requirements of the CMMC level against which you will need to certify.
 You may want to consider engaging a third-party consultant to help perform the gap assessment and prepare for your future CMMC audit.
 A key outcome of this assessment is the creation of an action or remediation plan to address any identified gaps.

 CampusGuard is here for you as well!
-Reach out for support today!
+Contact us to get started today!

 What are the consequences of non-compliance?

-Failure to meet the CMMC requirements will disqualify an organization from bidding on defense contracts and could put DoD grant funding at risk for research institutions.
+Failure to meet the CMMC requirements may possibly prevent an organization from bidding on defense contracts and could put DoD grant funding at risk for research institutions.

 CampusGuard is in a unique position to assist higher education organizations in performing a CMMC preparation assessment.
 CampusGuard has an extensive history in performing security assessments for higher education organizations, including CMMC Documentation Gap Analysis.